Anik-Adnan/Location-Search-C-_Simple-Project/README.md

     2. Thana Name
     3. District Name
     4. Division Name
-  If searched instutite name macthed then provide the locations Otherwise shown a sms like
+  If searched instutite name macthed then provides the locations Otherwise provides a sms
         "Not Found any University or institute"